newrelic/newrelic-python-agent/PROCESS.md

 [artifactory]:https://pdx-artifacts.pdx.vm.datanerd.us/artifactory/webapp/browserepo.html?0

-17. Pause here, regroup before continuing
+16. Pause here, regroup before continuing

     1. Wait for release notes to be completed
     2. Check in with the rest of the team (mention @team in slack)

-18. Upload from Artifactory to PyPI
+17. Upload from Artifactory to PyPI

     1. Go back to Jenkins, and select the other project, [deploy-to-pypi][deploy-pypi]
     2. From the menu on the left select "Build with Parameters"
     3. From the drop down menu `PYPI_REPOSITORY`, select pypi-production.
 Type in the version number, including the build in the `AGENT_VERSION` box.
-    4. Push the build button
+    4. Push the build button, be sure you are wearing the celebration hat
     5. Go to PyPI and check that the version uploaded
     6. Validate that ``pip install`` of package into a virtual environment works
     7. Validate that a ``newrelic-admin validate-config`` test runs okay